fusiongyro/lbac/tutor10.md

     end;
     {--------------------------------------------------------------}

-That's all there is to it.  _NOW_ we have a language!
+That's all there is to it.  _Now_ we have a language!

-## CONCLUSION
+## Conclusion

 At this point we have TINY completely defined.
-It's not much ... actually a toy  compiler.
-TINY  has  only one data type and no subroutines  ... but it's a complete,  usable  language.
+It's not much… actually a toy  compiler.
+TINY  has  only one data type and no subroutines … but it's a complete,  usable  language.
 While you're not likely to be able to write another compiler in  it, or do anything else very seriously, you could write programs to read some input, perform calculations,  and  output  the results.
 Not